doobery47/dash-trading/README.md

     https://community.plotly.com/t/multiple-callbacks-for-an-output/51247 to resolve this.

 improvements for dash version.
-1. Home.
-    Update the graph.
-Looks a bit bland.
-Take a version of candlestick version remove the current value and put it somewhere else.
-    Make the graphs a little smaller and move the current vlue to take up the space
 2. Portfolio
     Equities/Historic/Colin has an error
 3. Candlestick analysis.
 THis now works to a fashion.
 We run the candlestick patten against the